Ibrahim Temo

-Ibrahim Starova, also Ibrahim Bërzeshta (born Ibrahim Ethem Sojliu; 22 March 1865 – 5 August 1945), better known as Ibrahim Temo, was an Ottoman-Albanian politician, revolutionary, intellectual, and a medical doctor by profession.
-Temo was the original founder of the Committee of Union and Progress (CUP).
+Ibrahim Starova, also Ibrahim Bërzeshta (born Ibrahim Edhem Sojliu; 22 March 1865 – 5 August 1945), better known as Ibrahim Temo, was an Ottoman-Albanian politician, revolutionary, intellectual, and a medical doctor by profession.
+Temo was the original founder of the Committee of Union and Progress (CUP), then founded as an Ottomanist organization, following which he contributed to the Albanian National Awakening through his activities in the Bashkimi Society.

 Early life

-Temo was born in Struga to a family with origins from Starovë (now Buçimas), Albania, with ancestors that served as soldiers for the Ottoman Empire and later migrated to his birthplace.
+İbrâhim Edhem was born in Struga 1865 to a family with origins from Starovë (now Buçimas), Albania, with ancestors that served as soldiers for the Ottoman Empire and later migrated to his birthplace.
+He acquired the nickname "Temo," a shortening of the name Edhem.

 He was married to a sister of the Frashëri brothers (Abdyl, Naim and Sami).

+Albanian activism

+During his student years, he came into contact with Albanian nationalist groups operating secretly in Istanbul.
+In addition to Albanian leaders such as Şemseddin Sâmi and Naim Frasheri, he also established contact with Apostol Margarit, one of the leaders of the Aromanian movement, which carried out anti-Greek propaganda together with Albanians in Macedonia.
+In 1879 during the League of Prizren period, Temo was a founder of the Society for the Publication of Albanian Letters (Shoqëri e të shtypurit shkronjavet shqip).